Shakespeare in the Park festivals: Asheville

 The Montford Park Players, a community theater company, has been staging free Shakespeare productions in Asheville, North Carolina since 1973.
 The productions were first staged at a municipal park on Montford Avenue and, in 1993, moved to its current location, the Hazel Robinson Amphitheatre.

 Boston

 Commonwealth Shakespeare Company presents professional productions of Shakespeare in Boston Common.
-The first production was in 1996 at Copley Square; a year later the program was moved to the Commons, first at the Parkman Bandstand and more recently at the Parade Ground.
+The first production was in 1996 at Copley Square; a year later the program was moved to the Common, first at the Parkman Bandstand and more recently at the Parade Ground.

 Buffalo

-Shakespeare in Delaware Park describes itself as the United States' 2nd oldest Shakespeare festival (following New York Shakespeare Festival).
-It is held in Buffalo, New York's Delaware Park.
+Shakespeare in Delaware Park was established in 1976 by Saul Elkin.
+Each summer, Shakespeare in Delaware Park presents two works of William Shakespeare, typically one tragedy or history and one comedy, each running 6 nights per week for 3.5 weeks, for a total of 44 performances.
+It is held in Buffalo, New York's Delaware Park, on the "Shakespeare Hill".